pagkly/Zed/Investopedia3/Group Term Life Insurance.md

 ## Requirements for Group Term Life Insurance

 Typically, all employees are automatically enrolled in the base coverage once they meet the eligibility requirements.
 Requirements vary and can include working a certain number of hours per week or a certain amount of time as an employee.
 The availability of supplemental group term coverage differs.
-In some plans, enrollment is only available when an individual is initially employed or upon a [qualifying life event](https://www.investopedia.com/terms/q/qualifying-event.asp), such as the birth of a child.
+In some plans, enrollment is only available when an individual is initially employed or upon a [[qualifying life event]](https://www.investopedia.com/terms/q/qualifying-event.asp), such as the birth of a child.
 In other plans, supplemental group term coverage can be added during open enrollment periods.
 Supplemental coverage may require underwriting.
 Usually, it is a simplified underwriting process whereby the insurance seeker answers some questions to determine eligibility rather than having to go through a physical exam.
 The carrier then decides whether or not it will offer the additional coverage.

 ## Special Considerations